 Grand Californian is arguably one of the coolest hotels in the world.
 It accomplishes this feat not with an overwhelming degree of opulence or lavishness, but by drawing from some of Southern California’s most interesting residential architecture and paying respectful homage to this in hotel form.
 (If you appreciate Grand Californian’s style and have some spare time in the area, consider doing our 1-Day Pasadena, California Itinerary.)

 One of the best features of Disney’s Grand Californian Hotel is its dining options.
 Disneyland Resort’s best restaurant is Napa Rose, which we absolutely love.
-There’s also another solid table service restaurant in Storyteller’s Cafe, which has a great character breakfast.
+There’s also another solid table service restaurant in Storyteller’s Cafe, which has a great character breakfast in addition to a dinner buffet.

-If you’re looking for lighter options, Hearthstone Lounge is great, and GCH Craftsman Grill is the most underrated counter service restaurant in all of Disneyland Resort.
+If you’re looking for faster or less-expensive options, Hearthstone Lounge is great, and GCH Craftsman Grill is the most underrated counter service restaurant in all of Disneyland Resort.
+In fact, both of these rank highly on our List of the 23 Best Restaurants at Disneyland Resort,

 The greatest amenity of Disney’s Grand Californian Hotel is undoubtedly its proximity to Disneyland and entrance directly into Grizzly Peak at Disney California Adventure.
 This entrance makes it the closest hotel to any Disney theme park in the United States.